trillium-rs/trillium/docs/src/core_concepts.md

 > 🌊 Comparison with Tide: Tide has three different types of state:
 > Server state, request state, and response state.
 In Myco, server
-> state is achieved using the `myco::State` handler, which holds any
+> state is achieved using the `trillium::State` handler, which holds any
 > type that is Clone and puts a clone of it into the state of each
 > Conn that passes through the handler.

 ### Extending Conn

-It is a very common pattern in myco for libraries to extend Conn in order to provide additional functionality.
+It is a very common pattern in trillium for libraries to extend Conn in order to provide additional functionality.
 The Conn interface does not provide support for sessions, cookies, route params, or many other building blocks that other frameworks build into the core types.
-Instead, to use sessions as an example, `myco_sessions` provides a `SessionConnExt` trait which provides associated functions for Conn that offer session support.
+Instead, to use sessions as an example, `trillium_sessions` provides a `SessionConnExt` trait which provides associated functions for Conn that offer session support.
 In general, handlers that put data into conn state also will provide convenience functions for